roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs ****** bygeronimo_appleby© "You're insatiable," my grandmother panted as she rubbed herself between her legs.
+"You're insatiable," my grandmother panted as she rubbed herself between her legs.
 "I forgot how ardent young men can be.
 But this is so dangerous," she groaned, her hair spilling from its fastenings and falling over her face as her head lolled forward.
 "If Elaine comes in ..."

  "I'll fuck her too," I grunted, holding my grandmother's hips and corkscrewing my dick into her.
 "I've always fancied Elaine.
 I'd love to fuck her."